vitessio/website/content/en/docs/20.0/user-guides/operating-vitess/backup-and-restore/scheduled-backups.md

 ### Cleanup

-Congratulations, you have correctly scheduled recurrent backups of your Vitess cluster.
+Congratulations, you have correctly scheduled recurring backups of your Vitess cluster.

 If you want, you can now clean up the entire cluster by running: `minikube delete`.